Policy 4202 - Tobacco-Free and Smoke-Free Campus Environment

 Enforcement: Enforcement of this policy will depend on the cooperation of all faculty, staff, and students not only to comply with the policy, but also to encourage others to comply, in order to promote a healthy environment in which to work, study, and live.
 Civility and respect are expected by all members of the University community in regards to this policy.

-Violations of the policy should be referred to the appropriate administrative office for review and action: for academic employees, the Office of Academic Affairs; for staff, the Office of Human Resources; and for students, the Office of Student Affairs.
+Violations of the policy should be referred to the appropriate administrative office for review and action: for academic employees, the Office of the Provost; for staff, the Office of Human Resources; and for students, the Office of Student Affairs.

 Violations may also result in a citation by law enforcement in accordance with State law.